ChatENV: An Interactive Vision-Language Model for Sensor-Guided Environmental Monitoring and Scenario Simulation: Introduction

 \begin{itemize}

 \item \textbf{SOTA Multimodal Dataset.} We release the largest dataset of its kind, containing over \textit{177k} satellite images, divided into \textit{152k} time-separated image pairs, across \textit{62 object classes} and \textit{197 countries}.
-Each pair is accompanied by rich change captions generated by a dual-model pipeline (GPT-4o and Gemini 2.0), adding linguistic variety, context richness, and improved generalization.
+Each pair is accompanied by sensor-tagged prompts aligned to capture time and rich change captions generated by a dual-model pipeline (GPT-4o and Gemini 2.0), to reduce stylistic bias and increase linguistic diversity.
 All test captions are manually reviewed to ensure accuracy, providing a strong benchmark for environmental change detection tasks.

 \item \textbf{Sensor-Guided Multimodal Learning.} Through the fusion of high-resolution images and temperature, humidity, wind speed, UV index, and emissions data ($PM_{10}$, CO, $NO_2$), our model goes beyond visual changes to include environmental context, leading to a deeper understanding of the underlying causes of change.